 Essential glamping packing list for luxury camping with kids

 If, like me, you’re a fair weather camper then glamping is the way forward.
-We’ve now been on a couple of different glamping breaks with children so know the equipment you get with your glamping tent or pod varies.
-It could be as basic as a pre-pitched bell tent with camping beds or as luxurious as a fully fitted out safari tent with a kitchen and bathroom.
-Knowing what things to take glamping is essential.
+We’ve been on several different luxury camping breaks with children so know the glamping essentials you get with your pre-pitched tent or pod varies.
+It could be as basic as a bell tent with camping beds or a high-end, fully fitted out safari tent with a kitchen and bathroom.
+Having a glamping checklist is essential.
 So what should be on your glamping packing list?

-It’s always best to check what comes with your tent before you travel.
-But, as a starting point, I’ve listed below what we recommend packing when heading off glamping with kids.
+It’s always best to find out what comes with your tent before you travel.
+But, as a starting point, I’ve created a glamping checklist below with what we recommend packing when glamping with kids.